dpgmediamagazines/django-arctic/docs/reference.md

 dialog.
 Whenever this View is used in `action_links` or `field_links` in a `ListView`, a confirmation dialog will be displayed before the DeleteView is called.

+### `success_url`

+This parameter is optional, if not given, a default will be chosen according to
+context: if the View is inside a modal it will redirect to the parent window, otherwise it will redirect to the previous page.

 # Mixins